 Rethink your watching habits

 Instead of turning on the TV to “see what’s on,” make a plan.
 So before you flip the switch, decide that you’re going to watch one show – and pick out what show you plan on viewing.
 Then, when the show is over, the TV is off.
 This can be more difficult with entertainment media online.
 In these cases, you might consider setting a time limit, for example.
+As a family, when you do watch TV together, make it an educational experience – and use these points to talk about what you’re watching.

 Declare a screen-free zone